FI-Mihej/Cengal/cengal_setup_scripts/setup/setup_pure/README.md

 # cengal_pure

-This package is pure-Python Cengal package:
-* extensions are not compiled
-* requirements are not installed automatically
+This is the pure-Python Cengal package, designed for compatibility across a wide range of Python versions.
+It does not include compiled extensions, and mandatory requirements are not automatically installed.

-As result, this package can be installed even on Python 2.7 or Python 3.1.
-Not all modules will be able to work properly however under a such old interpreters.
+As a result, 'cengal-pure' can be installed on older Python versions like 2.7 or 3.1.
+Please note that while it provides compatibility, not all modules may function optimally on such legacy interpreters.

 In order to install Cengal with compiled extensions and with all requirements, execute either:
 * `pip install cengal_light[full]` - will install Cengal as well as most of requirements
 * `pip install cengal` - Recommended - will install `cengal_light[full]` as well as some missed requirements

+# Cengal

+Cengal is a versatile Python library designed for a wide range of applications.
+To enhance performance, certain modules within Cengal have been implemented using Cython and/or C.

 # Cengal compatibility and requirements